 Create and start an A/B test.
 Test the sender of the email or the subject line.
 Select a winner based on the open or click rate of your test.

 Note: You cannot clone A/B test emails at this time.
 However, you can clone a regular email blast.

 Create a variant

 Begin by creating an email blast.
-Add recipients, select a theme, and navigate to the Body tab.
+Add recipients, select a theme, and navigate to the Content tab.

-The Body tab is where you will enter the content of your email blast and set up your A/B test.
+The Content tab is where you will enter the content of your email blast and set up your A/B test.
 You can test one of two variables: